WHO keeps key lung cancer drugs off its essential medicines list

 Another was carbetocin for post-partum haemorrhage, an analogue for oxytocin but without oxytocin’s refrigeration requirements.

-AbbVie’s $19-billion-per year blockbuster Humira, or adalimumab, as well as emerging biosimilar copies of the world’s top selling medicine, were added for rheumatoid arthritis and inflammatory disorders.
+AbbVie’s $19-billion-per year blockbuster Humira, or adalimumab, as well as emerging copies, or biosimilars, of the world’s top selling medicine were added for rheumatoid arthritis and inflammatory disorders.

 While adalimumab is costly, the committee concluded “increased availability of biosimilar products could lead to more market competition and reduced prices”.